 Salem College strives to maintain a safe and secure environment for its students.
 In support of this commitment, the College has established this missing student policy to be followed in the event that a residential College student is reported missing, as required by the Higher Education Opportunity Act of 2008.
 The procedures in this policy apply to students who reside in campus housing.

-A Salem College residential student is “determined to be missing” when a missing person report investigation concludes that the student has been absent from the College for a period of 24 hours or longer without any know reason.
-The Chief of Public Safety, or designee, in conjunction with the Dean of Students, or designee, will make the official determination of whether a student is deemed missing.
+A Salem College residential student is determined to be “missing” when a missing person report investigation concludes that the student has been absent from the College for a period of twenty-four hours or longer without any known reason.
+The Chief of Public Safety or designee in conjunction with the dean of students or designee will make the official determination of whether a student is deemed missing.

-Any concerned person who has information that a residential student may be a missing student must notify the public safety department or director of residence life as soon as possible so that an official determination may be made about whether or not the student is missing.
+Any concerned person who has information that a residential student may be missing must notify the Department of Public Safety as soon as possible so that an official determination may be made about whether or not the student is missing.

-Note: In order to avoid jurisdictional conflicts when a Fleer or Day student is believed to be missing, the reporting person should immediately notify local law enforcement authorities.
-The public safety department will assist external authorities with these investigations as requested.
+Note: In order to avoid jurisdictional conflicts when a Fleer or off-campus student is believed to be missing, the reporting person should immediately notify local law enforcement authorities.
+The Public Safety department will assist external authorities with these investigations as requested.

 Residential students will have the opportunity annually to identify an individual or individuals to be contacted by the Dean of Students Office or designee within twenty-four hours after the student is determined to be missing in accordance with the procedures set forth below.
 A designation will remain in effect until changed or revoked by the student.
 This information is maintained confidentially and will be available only to authorized campus officials in furtherance of a missing student investigation.
 Salem College reserves the right to notify the parents of a student if the student has been determined to be missing.

 For students under the age of 18 and not an emancipated individual, the College is required to notify the emergency contact, as well as the custodial parent or guardian within twenty-four hours after the student is determined to be missing.